 For rent seeking to work, a number of other factors must also be present.
 First, parties seeking the rents must be well organized and focused.
 They often have concentrated interests that are held quite strongly, enabling them to outmaneuver groups that have less riding on particular decisions financially.
 Subsidy beneficiaries "reinvest" a portion of their gains into the political process every year, such as through lobbying, to ensure the subsidy programs are continued and possibly expanded.
-The paybacks can be quite high, with some practitioners estimating 100:1 returns in policy benefits relative to lobbying expenditures (Utt, 2006).
+The paybacks can be quite high, with some practitioners estimating 100:1 returns in policy benefits relative to lobbying expenditures.
+(Utt, 2006: 5).

 Second, because politicians are required to pass legislation into law, they must share an interest with subsidy recipients in granting a particular subsidy.
-Where officials face re-election, this common interest does exist.
+Where officials face reelection, this common interest does exist.
 Politicians benefit by capturing as much federal value transfer for their individual districts as possible.
-This spending garners the support of some of the concentrated economic interest groups, who then help finance reelection campaigns for incumbent legislators.
+Commonly referred to as political "pork," this spending garners the support of some of the concentrated economic interest groups, who then help finance reelection campaigns for incumbent legislators.
 To the extent that federal programs create local jobs or prop up local industries, politicians may garner incremental public support as well.
-Because all elected officials face this same pressure, they cooperate in a general way to share spending across Congressional districts.
-In contrast, short of federal bankruptcy, there is no current common interest across the US Congress to control spending in the aggregate and to ensure the spending that does occur is properly targeted and efficiently deployed.
+Because all elected officials face this same pressure, they cooperate in a general way to share pork barrel spending across Congressional districts.
+In contrast, short of federal bankruptcy, there is no current common interest across Congress to control spending in the aggregate and to ensure the spending that does occur is properly targeted and efficiently deployed.